 In general, they speed things up -- like your heart, which often beats faster.
 You might poop and sweat more, feel irritable and nervous, and have shaky hands and weaker muscles.
 You may lose weight because you don’t eat enough calories to match your faster metabolism.

-Graves’ disease can also cause red, watery eyes that bulge out with swollen lids.
+Graves’ disease can also trigger thyroid eye disease with red, watery eyes that bulge out with swollen lids.